AdobeDocs/audience-manager.it-IT/help/using/reference/cid.md

 ---

-# CID sostituisce DPID e DPUUID{#cid-replaces-dpid-and-dpuuid}
+# CID Replaces DPID and DPUUID{#cid-replaces-dpid-and-dpuuid}

-Aggiorna il codice da usare `d_cid` , `d_cid_ic` invece `d_dpid` che e `d_dpuuid`.
+Update your code to use `d_cid` or `d_cid_ic` instead of `d_dpid` and `d_dpuuid`.
 Le variabili DPID e DPUUID continueranno a funzionare, ma devi considerarle obsolete.
-Include varianti DPID e DPUUID senza `d_ prefix`.
+This includes DPID and DPUUID variants without the `d_ prefix`.

-## DPID e DPUUID: Una revisione {#dpid-dpuuid-review}
+## DPID and DPUUID: A Review {#dpid-dpuuid-review}

 DPID e DPUUID sono coppie chiave-valore contenenti un ID provider dati e un ID utente.
 Queste coppie chiave-valore collegate ID di fornitori a ID utente.
-Essi inviano dati durante le chiamate all&#39;evento, per gli eventi di sincronizzazione in entrata e per le chiamate ID.
-Senza di essi, [!DNL Audience Manager]e altri servizi o funzionalità, non sarebbe possibile abbinare e sincronizzare gli ID.
-Queste variabili vengono talvolta espresse con o senza `d_` il prefisso come mostrato di seguito.
-Nota, nel codice il *corsivo* indica un segnaposto variabile.
+Essi inviano dati durante le chiamate all'evento, per gli eventi di sincronizzazione in entrata e per le chiamate ID.
+Without them, [!DNL Audience Manager], and other services or features, would not have a way to match and synchronize IDs.
+These variables are sometimes expressed with or without the `d_` prefix as shown below.
+Note, in the code, *italics* indicates a variable placeholder.

 <table id="table_932B4416AE1E44E4A1E98D779D3B1ED5">
  <thead>